Department of Plant and Soil Science

 The department is the academic home to the Fiber and Biopolymer Research Institute (FBRI), which is internationally known for its expertise in cotton.
 FBRI focuses on research, education, and technology transfer pertinent to fibers, textiles, and biological based polymers.
 While it is an integral part of the Department of Plant and Soil Science in the College of Agricultural Sciences and Natural Resources, FBRI also collaborates with departments in the Colleges of Engineering, Arts and Sciences, and Human Sciences, offering opportunities to students for special projects and thesis research.

-The Department of Plant and Soil Sciences offers both a resident and a distance program are offered requiring 120 semester hours.
-For the distance program, students will need to complete some of their general coursework at another institution and the last 30 semester credit hours at Texas Tech University.
+The Department of Plant and Soil Sciences offers both a resident and a distance program requiring 120 semester credit hours.
+For the distance program, students will need to complete a portion of their general coursework at another institution and complete the last 30 semester credit hours at Texas Tech University.

 Minor.
-This department offers a minor in plant and soil science for students majoring outside the department.
-For more information on requirements for completing a minor, refer to “Selecting a Minor” in the introductory information about this college or contact the departmental chair.
+The department offers a minor in plant and soil science for students majoring outside the department.
+For information on requirements for completing the minor, refer to “Selecting a Minor” in the introductory information about the college or contact the department’s lead academic advisor.

-The department offers a Master of Science in Horticulture; a Master of Science in Plant and Soil Science with specializations in crop protection, crop science, fibers and polymers, and soil science; and a Doctor of Philosophy in Plant and Soil Science.
+The department offers a Master of Science in Horticulture (available online); a Master of Science in Plant and Soil Science with specializations in crop protection, crop science, fibers and polymers, and soil science; and a Doctor of Philosophy in Plant and Soil Science.

 Before being recommended for admission to a master’s degree program with a major in this department, students may be requested to provide evidence of proficiency in background for graduate work or may be required to take (without graduate credit) such undergraduate leveling courses as may be designated by the department.